Pat992/dart_azure_cosmosdb/README.md

 #### 3.6.1 List User Defined Functions
 The user-defined-function-list operation returns a `Future<UserDefinedFunctionList>` with a list of  `UserDefinedFunction` or an error object.
+See [3.6.5 The User Defined Function model](#365-the-user-defined-function-model) for information on the returned model and its variables.
 ```dart
 final UserDefinedFunctionList userDefinedFunctionList = await cosmosDb.userDefinedFunctions.list(
     dbId: '<DB_ID>',